Hurricane tests Fourth of July fireworks

-HURRICANE, W.Va.(WSAZ)-- Loud bangs and bright colors filled the skies in the City of Hurricane Tuesday night as the city prepared for its 4th of July celebration.
+Loud bangs and bright colors filled the skies in the City of Hurricane Tuesday night as the city prepared for its 4th of July celebration.

-The City of Hurricane prepared for its biggest Fourth of July show yet by setting off several rounds of fireworks on Tuesday night.

 While the tradition is a common one, this year there will be one major change: location.
 Typically the fireworks are set off at Hurricane City Park but this year they will be launched at the water tank hill next to Hurricane Middle School.